Importance of Being Earnest Characters | Major and Minor | Oscar Wilde

 Miss Gwendoline Fairfax:

 She is a traditional girl of Victorian class as she shares its every characteristic.
 She has many ideals; one of them is name “Earnest”.
 She wants a husband with the name of “Earnest”.
 Gwendoline is in love with Jack Worthing (Earnest) just because of his name.
 She is an attractive and charming lady and always tries to improve herself.
 Naturally, she is a romantic woman.
-When Jack proposes to her, she reacts weirdly.
+When Jack proposes her, she reacts weirdly.
 She is of the view that he will take care of her because his name is “Earnest”.
 Moreover, name “Earnest” has music of its own, says Miss Gwendoline Fairfax.
 It shows her innocent but ridiculous nature.

 It is also matter of fact that most of the satirical dialogues are uttered from the mouth of Cecily Cardew.
 It seems that Oscar Wilde has created her for the purpose of satire.
 As compared to other characters of “The Importance of Being Earnest”, she is sensible.
 She is the most realistic character of the play.
 Further, all the characters of “The Importance of Being Earnest” except Cecily speak in epigrams.

 She is a typical Victorian Lady; Algernon’s aunt and Gwendolen’s mother.
 She wants to marry her daughter with a person having good fortune.
 Lady Bracknell is a fashionable lady and keeps herself up-to-date with modern style.
 She considers herself superior just because she belongs to the upper class.
-When she talks, the audience witnesses his authoritative tone.
+When she talks, the audience witness her authoritative tone.
 Neither Gwendoline nor Algernon likes her.
 She is a hilarious lady.
 She greatly amuses the audience.
 Although she is powerful yet at the same time is ruthless.

 Why Lady Bracknell is amongst major characters of “The Importance of Being Earnest”:

 There are two purposes behind sketching characters like Lady Bracknell in “The Importance of Being Earnest”; one is to show the snobbery of Victorian Class and second is to create humor at wide level.
 Of course, the primary purpose is to manage the satire while showing the hypocrisy and stupidity of British aristocracy.
-It is evident from the incident when she rejects Jack but subsequently accepts her after knowing that he has good fortune.
+It is evident from the incident when she rejects Jack but subsequently accepts him after knowing that he has good fortune.

 Minor Characters of “The Importance of Being Earnest”: